 The City has prepared a robust citizen participation plan which outlines public comment periods and methods for amending the 5-year Consolidated Plan and Annual Action Plan.
 This City asks Coeur d’Alene residents to please participate and attend public forums and public hearings.
 The City depends on public feedback and engagement to ensure that these community dollars hit the mark on community needs.

-Below you will find links to the above-noted documents, as well as additional useful information.
-The City has an in-house Community Development Specialist, Michelle Cushing, on staff to administer its CDBG Grant.
-Michelle is available, by appointment, to answer questions, deliver application help and review, as well as to provide one-on-one technical assistance to applicants regarding funding proposals and eligibility requirements.
-She is waiting to hear from you.
-Please don’t hesitate to contact her.
+The City has an in-house Community Development Specialist, Chelsea Nesbit, on staff to administer its CDBG Grant.
+Chelsea is available by appointment, to answer questions, deliver application help and review, as well as to provide one-on-one technical assistance to applicants regarding funding proposals and eligibility requirements.

 710 E. Mullan Avenue